top of page

 RehearsalTheChineseLady.jpg

-Don has dedicated much of his career to developing original characters in new work, including lead roles in the world premieres of You Mean To Do Me Harm (Christopher Chen, Obie winner), Turning the Glass Around (Pia Wilson, Genius: Aretha), and The Tear Drinkers (Mike Iveson, original Broadway cast of What The Constitution Means To Me).
-Over the years, he has worked on creating new characters directly with several playwrights, including Zhu Yi, Leah Nanako Winkler, and Naveen Choudhury, whose plays have been included in Steppenwolf Theatre’s Mix list, a new resource of plays curated by Steppenwolf “that assist in the collective effort to move toward a holistic, nuanced, and equitable approach to diversity in the theatre."
+Don has dedicated much of his career to developing original characters in new work, having originated lead roles in the world premieres of You Mean To Do Me Harm by Christopher Chen (Obie Award winner), Turning the Glass Around by Pia Wilson (Genius: Aretha), and The Tear Drinkers by Mike Iveson (Gatz with Elevator Repair Service, What The Constitution Means To Me on Broadway).
+Over the years, Don has worked closely with playwrights such as Zhu Yi, Leah Nanako Winkler, and Naveen Choudhury, whose plays have been featured in Steppenwolf Theatre’s Mix list—a resource spotlighting diverse and nuanced new voices "in the collective effort to move toward a holistic, nuanced, and equitable approach to diversity in theatre."

-Don is also a creator of soundscapes under the moniker, Lacuna.
-The music from his debut release, The Invisible Things, was used in collaboration with professional contemporary dance company, Baran Dance of Charlotte, North Carolina, as part of SITES: Reset, a multi-media art installation in Durham, North Carolina.
+Beyond acting and directing, Don also created soundscapes under the moniker Lacuna.
+His debut release, The Invisible Things, was featured in collaboration with Baran Dance of Charlotte, North Carolina, as part of SITES: Reset, a multimedia art installation in Durham, North Carolina.

 bottom of page